Create WebAssembly System Interface (WASI) node pools in Azure Kubernetes Service (AKS) to run your WebAssembly (WASM) workload (preview)

 .

-kubectl delete -f slight.yaml
+kubectl delete -f spin.yaml

-To remove the WASM/WASI node pool, use az aks nodepool delete
+To remove the Wasm/WASI node pool, use az aks nodepool delete

 .